rwmingis/InterruptButton/README.md

 # InterruptButton
 This is an interrupt based button event library for the ESP32.
 It uses the 'onChange' interrupt for a given pin, and also uses the ESP high precision timer to carry out debouncing, longPresses, and doubleClicks.

+This means that button polling and debouncing are NOT limited to the main loop frequency which significantly reduces the chance of missed presses with long main loop durations.

-There are 5 synchronous events, 3 asynchronous events, and a paging structure allowing 5 levels of action for each button.
+There are 3 synchronous events, 5 asynchronous events, and a pageing structure allowing 5 levels of action for each button.
 This means you could attach 40 different functions to a single button (if you dare!)

 It is written mostly using the Arduino platform, but does reference some functions for the ESP IDF in order to make the interrupt driven events possible.

-(edit) I realise I have got the wording for Asynchronous and Synchronous backwards.
-Still works fine, but I will have to fix in next revision

 ## It allows for the following:

-### Synchronous Events
+### Asynchronous Events
-Synchronous Events are actioned inside of user defined functions attached to specific button events.
+Asynchronous Events are actioned immediately by calling user defined functions attached to specific button events as an Interrupt Service Routine (ISR).
   * keyDown
   * keyUp
   * keyPress (combination of keyDown and keyUp)
   * longKeyPress (required press time is user configurable)
   * doubleClick (max time between clicks is user configurable)

-Functions applied to the above events should be defined with the IRAM_ATTR attribute to place them in the onboard RAM rather than the flash storage area which is much slower.
+Functions applied to the above events should be defined with the IRAM_ATTR attribute to place them in the onboard RAM rather than the flash storage area which is much slower and could cause SPI bus clashes though I have not run into this issue yet.

-### Asynchronous Events
+### Synchronous Events
-Asynchronous events are actioned when the 'processAsyncEvents()' member function is called in the main loop.
+Synchronous events are actioned when the 'processAsyncEvents()' member function is called in the main loop.
+Like Asynchronous events, they are actioned by calling user defined functions attached to specific button events.
   * keyPress
   * longKeyPress
   * doubleClick